 Questrade, for example, provides a fully digital account opening process that takes only minutes for existing clients and one or two days for new clients.
 With over 100 service agents available via pre- and post-sign-on chat, email and phone, along with agents monitoring social media, there is ongoing support and consistent connection options.

 Taking this as inspiration, consider the steps available to streamline account opening and onboarding processes along with transfer experiences.
-Additionally, think about investing heavily in multi-channel client support and capacity for greater opportunities to transform moments of tension into meaningful, trust-building customer experiences.
+Additionally, think about investing heavily in multi-channel client support and capacity for greater opportunities to transform moments of tension into meaningful, trust-building customer experiences

 3. Demystify trading

-As we said before in the post, Beyond CX: BX delivers exceptional experiences, it’s important to explore the opportunities to harness meaningful customer information to enhance the moments in their lives that matter most.
+As I said before in the post, Beyond CX: BX delivers exceptional experiences, it’s important to explore the opportunities to harness meaningful customer information to enhance the moments in their lives that matter most.

 Education is becoming the cornerstone of the investor “on-ramp”.
 There is now a diverse array of dynamic training sessions designed to meet clients’ needs and preferences in customized ways.